MarkesOrelies/game_deals_mobile/README.md

-# drivethrurpg_book_viewer
+# game_deals_mobile

-A mobile application to view books from drivethrurpg
+A mobile application to view game deals of diffrent storefronts